 Understanding how risk scoring works with scans

-If a scan pauses or stops, The application does not use results from assets that do not have completed status for the computation of risk scores.
-For example: 10 assets are scanned in parallel.
+If a scan pauses or stops, The application does not use results from assets that do not have a completed status for the computation of risk scores.
+For example, 10 assets are scanned in parallel.
 Seven have completed scan status; three do not.
 The scan is stopped.
 Risk is calculated based on the results for the seven assets with completed status.
 For the three in progress assets, it uses data from the last completed scan.

 To determine scan status consult the scan log.
 See Viewing the scan log.